-The principal accounting policies and methods of computation used by the Group in the preparation of the consolidated financial statements for the year ended 31 December 2023 are consistent with those adopted in the consolidated financial statements for the year ended 31 December 2022, except for the adoption of the amendments to Hong Kong Financial Reporting Standards ("HKFRSs") as explained in Note 2.1 below.
+The principal accounting policies and methods of computation used by the Group in the preparation of the consolidated financial statements for the year ended 31 December 2024 are consistent with those adopted in the consolidated financial statements for the year ended 31 December 2023, except for the adoption of the amendments to Hong Kong Financial Reporting Standards ("HKFRSs") as explained in Note 2.1 below.

-2. ADOPTION OF NEW AND AMENDED HKFRSS
+2. APPLICATION OF NEW AND AMENDMENTS TO HKFRSS

-2.1 Adoption of new and amendments to HKFRSs
+2.1 Adoption of amendments to HKFRSs

-In the preparation of the consolidated financial statements for the year ended 31 December 2023, the Group has applied the following new and amendments to HKFRSs, for the first time, which are mandatorily effective for the annual periods beginning on or after 1 January 2023:
+In the preparation of the consolidated financial statements for the year ended 31 December 2024, the Group has applied the following amendments to HKFRSs issued by the HKICPA, for the first time, which are mandatorily effective for the Group's annual period beginning on 1 January 2024: